cps-org/cps/recommendations.rst

 '''''''''''''''''''''''

 When a package is located,
-it is intended that the tool would also locate any `requires (package)`_ mentioned by the package.
+it is intended that the tool would also locate any :attribute:`~package.requires` mentioned by the package.
 In some cases, however, a user may want to use only some components of a package, which may have a more limited set of dependencies